OrzGeeker/OrzMC/README.md

 # OrzMC

-A project for deploy minecraft client and server
+A project for deploy minecraft client

 Only support Python >=3.2